CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 The Group feature is not widely utilized at this time.

-## View
+## 6. View

-A View is a _versioned_ collection of versioned Value Sets.
+A View is a _versioned_ collection of _versioned_ Value Sets.

-Views are useful ways of keeping track of a set of Value Sets.
+Views are a useful way of keeping track of a set of Value Sets.
 For example, a useful View would be the collection of Value Sets used by a particular implementation guide (MMG), like Tuberculosis or HAI (Healthcare Associated Infection).

 One ValueSet can belong to many Views.
 One View contains many Value Sets.